My Dirty Little Crush

 House: Then they think I’m a doctor.

 Dr. House is the anti-hero.
 He is disabled and he walks with a cane because of a leg injury he suffered (it wasn’t diagnosed properly because the hospital staff thought he was just seeking drugs).
-He has chronic pain and resorts to large amount of Vicodin to manage it.
+He has chronic pain and resorts to large amounts of Vicodin to manage it.
 He admits being an addict but is fine with that: “I said I was an addict.
 I didn’t say I had a problem.
 I pay my bills, I make my meals.
 I function.”
 He doesn’t do politically correct.
 He is needy but can’t stand anybody.
-Finally someone normal in this sterile world!
+Finally, someone normal in this sterile world!

 Try it.
 You’d love it.